outsinre/outsinre.github.com/_posts/2018-04-21-docker-newbie.md

 Successfully tagged nginx:v3
 ```

-1. During the building process, an intermediate container is created for 'RUN' instruction, adding a new layer.
+1. During the building process, both an intermediate container (d5baea5c6341) and image (18cc3a3480f0) is created for 'RUN' instruction.

-   The new layer is then automatically committed.
+   The intermediate container defines a new layer which is then committed to create a new image.
+Afterwards, the intermediate container is removed, but the intermediate image is kept.
 2. The trailing dot means the current directory is the building *context* directory.
 It is also the Dockerfile's default location.

    Docker sends all files within context directory to remote Docker engine (daemon).
 Image can be built without a context directory like: